SlackBuffer/abzBC/Fabric/toolset/protobuf/proto.md

     - https://github.com/protocolbuffers/protobuf/blob/master/examples/list_people_test.go
 ## Writing a message
-- The whole purpose of using protocol buffers is to serialize your data so that it can be parsed elsewhere
-- In Go, you use the `proto` library's Marshal function to serialize your protocol buffer data
+- In Go, you use the `proto` library's `Marshal` function to serialize your protocol buffer data
+    - Calling `proto.Marshal` returns the protocol buffer, encoded in its wire format
     - A pointer to a protocol buffer message's struct implements the `proto.Message` interface
-    - Calling `proto.Marshal` returns the protocol buffer, encoded in its wire format
 ## Reading a message
-- To parse an encoded message, you use the proto library's `Unmarshal` function
+- To parse an encoded message, you use the proto library's `Unmarshal(buf []byte, pb Message)` function
     - Calling this parses the data in `buf` as a protocol buffer and places the result in `pb`
 ## Extending a protocol buffer
 - Sooner or later after you release the code that uses your protocol buffer, you will undoubtedly want to "improve" the protocol buffer's definition
-- If you want your new buffers to be backwards-compatible, and your old buffers to be forward-compatible – and you almost certainly do want this – then there are some rules you need to follow
-- In the new version of the protocol buffer:
+- If you want your new buffers to be backwards-compatible, and your old buffers to be forward-compatible – and you almost certainly do want this – then there are some rules you need to follow.
+In the new version of the protocol buffer:
     - you must not change the tag numbers of any existing fields
     - you may delete fields
     - you may add new fields but you must use fresh tag numbers (i.e. tag numbers that were never used in this protocol buffer, not even by deleted fields)